 Designate Specific Computers for Banking and Business Activities.
 Restrict personal activities on these systems such as internet browsing and access to personal email boxes.

 Review Financial Statements as Soon as They Arrive.
 Monitor monthly statements for discrepancies and unknown activity.

 Install and Maintain Anti-Virus/Anti-Spyware.
 Ensure you have a layered security approach that includes anti-virus/anti-financial-malware solutions appropriate to your environment and update them regularly.

 Back Up Data.
 Perform regular backups of critical data and store data in multiple locations.

 Use Caution with WiFi Hotspots.
 When accessing business-related accounts and documents using WiFi at a coffee shop, airport or any public space, practice extra caution.

 Enable Security Features on Home Networks.
-Prevent unwanted access on home networks by enabling security features, using a strong password and encryption.
+Help prevent unwanted access on home networks by enabling security features, using a strong password and encryption.

-At Western Alliance Bank, we work hard to help protect our business clients from cybercrime.
-With sophisticated fraud protection features built into our products and services for businesses, our clients can take a step toward protecting confidential information and prevent breaches.
+At Bridge Bank, we work hard to help protect our business clients from cybercrime.
+With sophisticated fraud protection features built into our products and services for businesses in California, our clients can take a step toward protecting confidential information and help prevent breaches.